 Counseling and Psychological Services (CAPS)

-Mission/Vision and Multicultural Statement of Counseling and Psychological Services (CAPS)
+Vision/Mission and Multicultural Statement of Counseling and Psychological Services (CAPS)

-Multicultural Statement: As members of the Counseling and Psychological Services (CAPS) staff, we consistently strive to integrate multiculturalism into the everyday functioning and structure of our agency.
+As members of the Counseling and Psychological Services (CAPS) staff, we strive to integrate multiculturalism into the everyday functioning and structure of our agency.
 We have a great appreciation for the dignity and worth of each person we encounter.
 In our work, we advocate a philosophy of acceptance, compassion, and support for those we serve and provide an emotionally safe and respectful environment.
-We support students of all identities including age, gender, culture, race, ethnicity, gender identity, sexual orientation, language, mental and physical ability, national origin, religion, spirituality, size, socio-economic status, immigration status, political perspective, and worldview.
-In so doing, we strive to provide services that foster the development of behaviors necessary for success at Mason as well as in a complex global environment.
+We support students of all identities including age, culture, race, ethnicity, gender identity, sexual orientation, language, mental and physical ability, national origin, religion, spirituality, size, socio-economic status, immigration status, political perspective, and worldview.
+In so doing, we strive to provide services that foster the development of behaviors necessary for success at George Mason University as well as in a complex global environment.

 CAPS welcomes you to visit our Multicultural Commitment.